fvaleri/strimzi-debugging/sessions/007/README.md

-## Unbalanced clusters and Cruise Control
+## Cruise Control and unbalanced clusters

 A Kafka cluster may become unbalanced (uneven distribution of load across brokers) as a consequence of some broker failure, the addition of new brokers, or simply because some partitions are used more than others.
 As part of regular